Raspberries and Kohlrabi

 White Wine: White wine like other acids helps to brighten the flavor of this soup.

-Roasted potato cauliflower leek soup in a white dutch oven.
+Roasted potato cauliflower leek soup in a white Dutch oven.

 Black bowl filled with roasted cauliflower, leek, and potato soup.